-For the Programs listed above, equities, ETFs, mutual funds, options and fixed income securities are typically the primary investments.
-Clients should always read the prospectus or other offering documents (and, in the case of a recommendation to invest with an Adviser, the Adviser's Form ADV Part 2A) for a full description of risks associated with the particular investment.
-Also, Clients are urged to consider all of the risks associated with the types of transactions and securities being considered for an investment, as well as any potential impact that engaging in any of the transactions may have on an account's overall performance.
+For the Portfolios listed above, equities, ETFs, mutual funds, options and fixed income securities are the primary investments.
+Clients should always read the prospectus and other offering documents (or, in the case of an Adviser Portfolio, the Adviser's

+Form ADV Part 2A) for a full description of risks associated with the particular investment.
+Clients are urged to consider all of the risks associated with the types of transactions and securities involved in the Portfolio in which they are contemplating an investment, as listed below, as well as any potential impact that engaging in any of the below transactions may have on an account's overall performance.

 The following material risks may also be applicable to Advisory accounts in the Programs covered in this brochure: